Learn to Inject PRP in 1 Day with PRP Training

-Did you know if you are a nurse, physician or medical professional, you can learn to inject PRP, Botox and dermal fillers in just two weeks with training from National Laser Institute?
+Did you know medical professionals can learn to inject PRP, Botox and dermal fillers in just two weeks with continuing education courses from National Laser Institute?

-Our CE/CME courses are designed to give you the most in-depth knowledge of some of the most popular medical aesthetics treatments!
+Our CE/CME training courses are designed to give you the most in-depth knowledge of some of the most popular medical aesthetics treatments!

 Each course is divided into two sections: didactic and clinical hands-on training.
-In the classroom, you will learn injection techniques, pre- and post-patient care, facial anatomy and more!
+In the classroom, you will learn injection techniques, patient care, facial anatomy and more!
 The second half of the course will be spent in a luxury medical spa environment where you will be placed in small, intimate groups for more individualized instruction.

 During hands-on training, you will watch comprehensive PRP demonstrations from your instructor and have the chance to perform treatments on scheduled clients to gain real-world experience.